-Recommendations
+Recommendations:

 There is a critical need to implement comprehensive and community-specific strategies to bridge the gap between cholera knowledge and preventive practices in Owerri North LGA.
 Public health education campaigns should be intensified and tailored to the demographic characteristics of the population, particularly targeting individuals with low or no formal education.
-These campaigns should employ culturally sensitive messaging and be delivered in local languages such as Igbo through trusted sources, including religious leaders and local health workers.
-Given that health centers and the media were the most common sources of information, there is an opportunity to leverage these platforms more effectively by integrating cholera education into regular clinic visits and broadcasting preventive messages via radio and mobile channels.
+These campaigns should employ culturally sensitive messaging and be delivered in local languages through different sources, including religious leaders and local health workers.
+Given that health centers and the media were the most common sources of information, there is an opportunity to leverage these platforms more effectively by integrating cholera education into regular clinic visits and broadcasting preventive messages through radio and mobile channels.